neffconnor/neffconnor.github.io/_pages/about.md

   - /about.html
 ---

-# Connor Neff - Economics PhD Candidate

 Hi there!
 I'm **Connor Neff**, an Economics PhD Candidate at the University of Tennessee - Knoxville.
-My [economics research](https://neffconnor.github.io/research/) utilizes tools from industrial organization, natural resource modeling, and applied microeconomics to study questions related to energy and water economics.
+My [research](https://neffconnor.github.io/research/) utilizes tools from industrial organization, natural resource modeling, and applied microeconomics to study questions related to energy and water economics.
+Outside of economics research, I dedicate much of my time to [climbing](https://neffconnor.github.io/climbing/) and [surfing](https://neffconnor.github.io/surfing/).

+**I am on the 2025-26 Job Market**.
+My CV can be found [here](https://neffconnor.github.io/cv/).

 ## Research Specializations
 - **Industrial Organization**